LectureSight/lecturesight/docs/core/framesource.md

 __drop__ -- optional, default: _true_

-Sets the _drop_ property of the `appsink` that is handing the frames over to the system.
+Sets the _drop_ property of the `appsink` that hands the frames over to the system.

-For real-time frame sources such as cameras it is recommended to have the value set to _true_ so that always the newest frames is uploaded to the GPU for video analysis.
+For real-time frame sources such as cameras it is recommended to set this value to _true_ so that the newest frames is uploaded to the GPU for video analysis.

 When testing with a non-live frame source such as video files, _drop_ may be set to _false_ so that the system gets every frame for analysis.

 More information on the `appsink` element and its _drop_ property are available